Valink-Solutions/CommandBlock/README.md

 ## License

-This project is under [GNU General Public License v3.0](LICENSE.txt), which allows you to use, modify, and distribute the code.
-However, please note that the library is not production-ready, so use at your own discretion.
+This project is under [GNU General Public License v3.0](LICENSE.txt).

 ## Contact

 If you have any questions or suggestions, feel free to [open an issue](https://github.com/Valink-Solutions/CommandBlock/issues) on GitHub.

----

-**Disclaimer:** This library is a work in progress and is not recommended for use in production environments.
-It is intended for educational and contribution purposes only.